Geht Grad° like so?

 Thursday, June 18, 4 p.m.

-Ralf Schwarz, expert advice for cellar management and technology, District of Lower Franconia
+Ralf Schwarz, expert advisor for cellar management and technology, District of Lower Franconia

 Thursday, July 16, 4 p.m.

-Dialogue tour "Climate change and the ecology of water bodies in Lower Franconia"
+Lecture "Climate change and the ecology of water bodies in Lower Franconia" (in German)

 Michael Kolahsa, Fisheries Advisory Service, District of Lower Franconia